Window of Tolerance

 Physical Reactions to Stimuli

-Daniel Siegel wrote, “when people move beyond their windows of tolerance, they lose the capacity to think rationally” (2001).
-Linda Graham, a marriage and family therapist, mindfulness teacher, and expert on the neuroscience of human relationships explains that in the window of tolerance, we are able “to cope with anything without resorting to our primitive survival responses” (2013).
+Daniel Siegel wrote, “When people move beyond their windows of tolerance, they lose the capacity to think rationally” (Siegel, 2020).
+Linda Graham, a marriage and family therapist, mindfulness teacher, and expert on the neuroscience of human relationships explains that in the window of tolerance, we are able “to cope with anything without resorting to our primitive survival responses” (Graham, 2013).

 Heightened arousal has an adaptive purpose, even when the arousal exceeds our normal window of tolerance.
 Arousal is a biological response to stress.
 Stressors are physical and psychological threats to safety, status, or wellbeing.
 Most notable are the physical and psychological demands that exceed available resources to adequately respond (Rabey & Moloney, 2022).